grpc/proposal/A27-xds-global-load-balancing.md

 Because we are requesting one specific resource by name, the LDS response should include exactly one `Listener`.
-However, many existing xDS servers do not support requesting one specific resource in LDS, so the gRPC client should be tolerant of servers that may ignore the requested resource name;
+However, many existing xDS servers do not support requesting one specific resource in LDS, so the gRPC client must be tolerant of servers that may ignore the requested resource name;
-if the server returns multiple resources, the client should look for the one with the name it asked for, and it should ignore the rest of the entries.
+if the server returns multiple resources, the client will look for the one with the name it asked for, and it will ignore the rest of the entries.
 Note that this means that the resource returned by the xDS server must have exactly the name specified by the client.